Z-Wave-Me/ExpertUI/README.md

 This User Interfaces allows to operate a Smart Home Network based on Z-Wave devices.
 It utilizes the software architecture "Z-Way", certified as Z-Wave Plus Controller.
 ## v1.0.6
 #### New features
+- Configuration: Select Device Description No configuration file #103.
-- Configuration: button Set All to Default #136
+- Configuration: button Set All to Default #136.
-- Bitrange support and add description in the Configuration #50
+- Bitrange support and add description in the Configuration #50.
 - Descriptions about colors of Routing Table #154.

 #### Fixes